ciscoheat/sveltekit-superforms/README.md

 <br/>

-Making SvelteKit **validation** and **display** of forms easier than ever!
+Making SvelteKit **validation** and **displaying** of forms easier than ever!

 # Feature list

-- Merging `PageData` and `ActionData` consistently - Forget about which one to use and how, just focus on your data.
+- Seamless merging of `PageData` and `ActionData` - Forget about which one to use and how, just focus on your data.
-- Server-side data validation using [Zod](https://zod.dev), with output that can be used directly on the client.
+- Server- and client-side data validation using [Zod](https://zod.dev), with output that can be used directly on the client.
 - [Auto-centering and auto-focusing](https://superforms.vercel.app/concepts/error-handling#usage-client) on invalid form fields.
 - [Tainted form detection](https://superforms.vercel.app/concepts/tainted), prevents the user from losing data if navigating away from an unsaved form.
 - No JS required as default, but full support for [progressive enhancement](https://superforms.vercel.app/concepts/enhance).